Conundrum (Dallas): Events

 After being taken through this journey, Adam tries to get J.R. to shoot himself.
 J.R. tells Adam he does not want to give Adam the satisfaction as he went back to Heaven.
 Adam then asks J.R. what made him think he was dispatched from Heaven and begins laughing demonically, revealing his true purpose.
 J.R. is immediately jolted awake in his bedroom while still holding the bourbon bottle and the revolver.
-He appears relieved that it was only a bad dream, but once again reality sets in for J.R. and the current state of his life.

-Once again Adam appears to J.R., this time in the bedroom mirror in a red suit.
-Adam is determined to have J.R. shoot himself, reminding him how better off everyone concerned would be.
+He appears relieved that it was only a nightmare, but once again, Adam appears to J.R., this time in the bedroom mirror in a red suit.
+Adam is determined to have J.R. shoot himself, reminding him of reality for J.R. and the current state of his life and how better off everyone concerned would be.
 J.R. seems willing to oblige.

 Meanwhile, Bobby has returned to Southfork for the night.
 J.R. does not hear him pull up or enter the house, as his focus is solely on Adam in his mirror.
 He slowly raises the gun to his head and cocks the hammer, and the frustrated Adam finally screams "Do it!" to J.R. with glowing red eyes.
-Bobby hears a gunshot and runs to the second floor to J.R.'s bedroom to see what has happened.
-The episode concludes with Bobby standing in the doorway, saying "oh my God" in disbelief; the series thus ends with J.R.'s fate unknown.
+Bobby hears a gunshot and runs to the second floor to J.R.'s bedroom.
+As he reaches the doorway, he looks into the room and is horrified by what he sees, exclaiming "Oh, my God!".
+The episode concludes with a freeze frame shot of Bobby in the doorway, and the series ends with the fate of J.R. unknown.

 Resolution

 The "Conundrum" cliffhanger was not resolved until 1996, with the first Dallas reunion movie, Dallas: J.R.
 Returns.
-It was revealed in the beginning of the movie that J.R. had not, in fact, shot himself, but had instead shot at the mirror where Adam was appearing to him.
-The 2012 revival series did not acknowledge the reunion movie.
-However, when the revival series began, J.R. was still alive.
-According to the Dallas Facebook page, J.R. had indeed shot the mirror, but unlike the Reunion film, he didn't flee to Europe to recover.
+During J.R.'s return to Southfork, Bobby comments on how he found J.R. babbling incoherently, claiming the devil was talking to him; the shot J.R. fired blew a giant hole in the mirror and he left for Paris the next day.

+When Dallas was relaunched in 2012, the events of both of the reunion films (J.R.
+Returns and 1998's War of the Ewings) were ignored.
+J.R., however, was present when the revival series premiered and remained a character for the first season and a half; following Larry Hagman's death, J.R. was shot and killed by an associate at his request as he was dying of terminal cancer.